AnnaNoren/viralrecon/docs/usage.md

 The goal of this addition is to enable rapid and accurate **Enterovirus genotype identification** directly from consensus sequences in the de novo assembly track, reducing BLASTN runtime while maintaining high typing accuracy.

-### Enterovirus profile and recommended params
+### Enterovirus typing profile and recommended params

-The Enterovirus profile introduces specific adjustments compared to a standard `viralrecon` run, primarily to optimize **genotype typing**.
+The Enterovirus profile `ev_typing.conf` introduces specific adjustments compared to a standard `viralrecon` run, primarily to optimize **genotype typing**.

 By default, variant calling is deactivated for enterovirus typing because de novo assembly performs better through assembled contigs and BLAST comparison.